Compare IPTV Subscription Plans

 Freely keeps the catch-up integration but cuts the aerial out entirely — live channels are delivered over your broadband, end of story.
 The viewer-facing experience is a unified guide where live and catch-up sit side by side, similar to Freeview Play's most polished implementations, but the underlying signal path is fundamentally different.
 For a household in a poor reception area, this is genuinely useful: a Freely TV needs only broadband to deliver BBC One, where a Freeview household might be fighting interference, weak transmitters or planning permission for a roof aerial.

 Where Freeview still wins is independence from broadband.
 A Freeview signal keeps coming through a power cut on your ISP.
 A Freely TV does not, because if your fibre line drops, the live channels drop with it.
-For households that treat the TV as a backup news source during outages, that single distinction matters.
+For households that treat the TV as a backup news source during outages, that single distinction matters and is the one caveat every Freely free TV review should foreground.

 The unified live and catch-up guide #

-The strongest user-facing argument for Freely is the joint EPG.
+The strongest user-facing argument in any Freely honest verdict is the joint EPG.
 Scroll the guide and every BBC, ITV, Channel 4 and Channel 5 channel appears in a single grid, with on-now and next-up tiles that include episode artwork rather than the older text-only EPG aesthetics.
-Past programmes that have already aired show as catch-up tiles in the same grid — press play and you go straight to the iPlayer or ITVX stream of that episode without having to remember which app it lives in.
+Past programmes that have already aired show as catch-up tiles in the same grid — press play and you go straight to BBC iPlayer's official catch-up service or the equivalent ITVX stream of that episode without having to remember which app it lives in.

 What is missing — the recording gap #

 For viewers used to a Freeview Play recorder — Manhattan T3, Humax Aura — this is a real downgrade.
 Watching live and trusting catch-up works for the bulk of mainstream programming, but breaks down on niche content the broadcaster does not put on demand, on time-sensitive news segments, and on series where the catch-up window expires before you finish the season.
+Power users who specifically want a recording-style workflow on top of free PSB channels often pair a Freely TV with a third-party EPG client such as TiviMate on a separate streaming stick for archival purposes.
 The Freely partnership has signalled that record-to-cloud functionality is on the roadmap, but as of writing it is not live.

 Picture quality without an aerial #